infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Hub
 ---

-All objects (users, storages, networks, volumes etc.) are created locally by default with no server involved.
+All objects (users, silos, networks, volumes etc.) are created locally by default with no server involved.
 The creation process may generate one or more files and store them in the `$INFINIT_HOME` directory, more specifically in the subdirectory `$INFINIT_DATA_HOME`.

 The command-line tools however provide a way to rely on the Hub for certain operations in order to simplify some administrative tasks such as inviting a user to a drive, sharing the volumes created within a network, moving the user identity to another of your devices and so on.
 In addition, some functionalities such as the consumption of storage capacity in a network are only available through the Hub.
 As a rule of thumb, we advise you to always rely on the Hub, unless you know exactly what you are doing.